-Sept 15: Religion and Politics - Loras College, Alumni Center Ballroom
+Sept 14: Star, Crescent, and Cross - Loras College, Alumni Center Ballroom

-Oct 20: Ecology and Faith – Temple Beth El, 475 W Locust
+Oct 12: Scripture Study: Torah – Temple Beth El, 475 W Locust

-In addition to our Ecology and Faith conversation at Temple Beth El on October 20 at 7pm, we will host the popular annual Sukkot harvest celebration (with food) starting at 6pm.
-Come hungry.
+In addition to our Scripture Study at Temple Beth El on October 12 at 7pm, we will host the popular annual Sukkot harvest celebration (with dinner) starting at 6pm.
+You're certainly invited; come hungry.

 We are an organized group in the Dubuque, Iowa, area that believes in and acts to have meaningful interfaith conversations.
 We have finished our third year, so...it's time to get serious - website, more activities - that sort of stuff.
 So, plan to join us for our fourth year, coming up 2014-2015.
 These conversations are aimed at enhancing understanding of religious traditions in a non-threatening, non-competitive environment.
 These conversations are not debates but rather dialogues grounded in civility, a willingness to listen to others, and a commitment to learn and reflect with respect.
 We love round table group discussions, when possible - often with a bit of food (who doesn't?).